Skip to Content

 CEZ Group serves customers responsibly and provides comprehensive energy advice and services that can be customized to customers’ needs.
 We offer energy solutions to various individuals and institutions: residential customers, industrial companies, small and medium-sized businesses, municipalities, public and private organizations, hospitals, schools, sports arenas, and companies managing buildings and premises of all types.
 Our energy solutions reduce energy consumption and improve our customers’ quality of life by using advanced technology for electricity and heat generation, lighting comfort, and mobility.

-CEZ Group actively supports market cultivation and education in the fight against unfair practices of door-to-door sellers of electricity and gas.
-We support stricter legislation, and we help customers fight unfair practices.
+CEZ Group actively participates in discussions on the transformation of the energy market and helps to find the best possible solutions for customers.
+CEZ Group supports stricter legislation, and we help customers fight unfair practices.
 We evaluate all our sales and marketing practices on the market to meet the highest standards, and we have been perceived as the most trustworthy brand on the market for many years.
+In 2023, ČEZ Prodej won the Most Trusted Brand ranking in the energy supplier category for the eighth time.
 We have also set benchmarks for ensuring that contracts and terms and conditions are as transparent and fair to customers as possible.
 Our commercial and contractual conditions are transparent and unambiguous.
-Our employees receive regular training to offer the most appropriate and customized solutions to our customers while maintaining the highest level of service.
+Our employees receive regular training to offer solutions to our customers while maintaining the highest level of service.

 Based on VISION 2030—Clean Energy of Tomorrow, we aim to provide the best energy solutions and the highest quality customer experience.
 In our business, we do not forget vulnerable customers, such as people with disabilities and the elderly.